docsforadobe/after-effects-scripting-guide/readme.md

 ## Contribution

-Contributors are welcome and encouraged to suggest fixes, adjustments, notes/warnings, and anything else that may help the project.
+This endeavour is primarily community-supported & run; contributors are welcome and encouraged to suggest fixes, adjustments, notes/warnings, and anything else that may help the project.

 This project is written in [Markdown](https://en.wikipedia.org/wiki/Markdown), styled & served using [Docsify](https://docsify.js.org).